 • Warm-up like the players before the game.
 Go for a walk, go to the gym, clean the house.
 Halftime festivities take 40 minutes or more.
 That's enough time to burn off 200 or more calories on a treadmill, a bike, or on a fast walk through the neighborhood.

 • Choose some healthier snacks.
 Make sure you've got vegetables and fresh fruit available.
 There are thousands of recipes out there for healthy snacks.

 • Portion control.
 Pick the smaller plate and try everything you want, but take smaller portions.

-• Skip the soft drinks and beer.
-Stick with water.
+• Skip the soft drinks and beer and stick with water.

 • Don't "save'' calories.
 Don't skip breakfast or lunch before the game.
 You'll be too hungry by the time the first of about 70 beer and snack commercials come on the television and you'll be more likely to make bad food choices.

 • Adjust the recipe.
-Use ground turkey for the chili and tacos.
+For example, use ground turkey for the chili and tacos.
 Use low-fat cheese and sour cream.
 Choose the low-fat dips and chips.
 Make a vegetable soup instead of chili.